yextconsulting/pages-starter-react-consulting/README.md

 #### layouts

-This where top level components are declared to be reused across multiple templates.
+This is where wrapper components _may_ live.
+Like `/components` this folder is not required, and only serves organizational benefits.
+Layouts help encapsulate top level components across templates.
 A top level component can be a header, footer, react context, or anything else you'd like to preserve across multiple templates.

 #### templates